 Committee on Climate Change Advice

 On 12 October 2017, the Cabinet Secretary for Environment, Climate Change and Land Reform wrote to the Committee on Climate Change (CCC) requesting updated advice on the appropriate levels of future Scottish emission reduction targets and the best design of a statutory climate target framework for the forthcoming Climate Change Bill.
 A copy of this letter was laid in Parliament.
 The CCC responded to this request on 20 December.
-The Scottish Government is holding a discussion event to discuss this advice with stakeholders on 16 January 2018.
+The Scottish Government held a discussion event to discuss this advice with stakeholders on 16 January 2018.
 The full range of consultation activities and reports will be considered together and a response will be published in early 2018.